ajmengistu/coding-interview-study-guide/README.md

   + 8.14 Boolean Evaluation:

 ## Chapter 9: System Design & Scalability
+#### Interview Questions:
+  + 9.1 Stock Data: Imagine you are building some sort of service that will be called by up to 1,000 client applications to get simple end-of-day stock price information (open, close, high, low).
+You may assume that you already have the data, and you can store it in any format you wish.
+How would you design the client-facing service that provides the inforomation to client applications?
+You are responsible for the development, rollout, and ongoing monitoring and maintenance of the feed.
+Describe the different methods you considered and why you would recommend your approach.
+Your service can use any technologies you wish, and can distribute the information to the client application in any mechanism you choose.
+  + 9.2 Social Network: How would you design the data structure for a very large social network like Facebook or LinkedIn?
+Design how you would design an algorithm to show the shortest path between two people?
+  + 9.3 Web Crawler: If you were designing a web crawler, how would you avoid getting into infinite loops?
+  + 9.4 Duplicate URLs: You have 10 billion URLs.
+How would you detect the duplicate documents?
+In this case, assume "duplicate" means the URLs are identical.
+  + 9.5 Cache: Imagine a web server for a simplified search engine.
+This systemm has 100 machines to respond to search queries, which may then call out using ```processSearch(string query)``` to another cluster of machines to actually get the result.
+The machine which responds to a given query is chosen at random, so you cannot guarantee that the same machine will always respond to the same request.
+The method ```processSearch``` is very expensive.
+Design a caching mechanism for the most recent queries.
+Be sure to explain how you would update the cache when data changes.
+  + 9.6 Sales Rank: A large eCommerce wishes to list the best-selling products, overall and by category.
+For example, one product might be the #1056th best-selling product overall but the #13th best-selling product under "Sports Equipment" and the #24th best-selling product under "Safety".
+Describe how you would design this system?
+  + 9.7 Personal Financial Manager: Explain how you would design a personal financial manager (like mint.com).
+This system would connect to your bank accounts, analyze your spending habits, and make recommendations.
+  + 9.8 Pastebin: Design a system like pastebin, where a usercan enter a piece of text and get a randomly generated URL to access it.

 ## Chapter 10: Sorting and Searching
 #### Interview Questions: